Whiplash Testing and Evaluation in Rear Impacts

 - Presentation of the Euro NCAP and FMVSS 202-dynamic test procedures

 - Explanation of the possible design measures in car seats

 LEAR Corporation GmbH

-Thomas Frank joined the passive safety department of Lear Corporation in 2002 after graduating from the Technical University of Berlin in physical engineering sciences.
-At Lear Thomas Frank initially worked as a test engineer in crash testing, later he developed head rests.
-Today he is expert for low speed rear impact safety.
+Thomas Frank joined the passive safety department of LEAR Corporation in 2002 after graduating from the Technical University of Berlin in physical engineering sciences.
+At LEAR Thomas Frank initially worked as a test engineer in crash testing, later he developed head rests.
+Today he is expert for head restraints and low speed rear impact safety.
 In his position he guides the seat development with respect to meet whiplash protection requirements in regulations and consumer tests.